medic/cht-conf/README.md

 	nginx
 	sentinel

+## Testing Locally

+To test CLI changes locally you can run `node <project_dir>/src/bin/medic-conf.js`.

+To test changes that are imported in code run `npm install <project_dir>` to use the local version of medic-conf.

 ## compress images

 To compress PNGs and SVGs in the current directory and its subdirectories, two commands are available: